getappmap/appmap-ruby/README.md

 `appmap-ruby` is a Ruby Gem for recording and uploading [AppMaps](https://github.com/applandinc/appmap) of your code.
-AppMap is a data format which records code structure (modules, classes, and methods), code execution events (function calls and returns), and code metadata (repo name, repo URL, commit SHA, etc).
+"AppMap" is a data format which records code structure (modules, classes, and methods), code execution events (function calls and returns), and code metadata (repo name, repo URL, commit SHA, labels, etc).
 It's more granular than a performance profile, but it's less granular than a full debug trace.
 It's designed to be optimal for understanding the design intent and behavior of code.

 There are several ways to record AppMaps of your Ruby program using the `appmap` gem:

-* Run your RSpec tests.
-An AppMap will be generated for each one.
+* Run your RSpec tests with the environment variable `APPMAP=true`.
+An AppMap will be generated for each spec.
-* Run your application server with AppMap remote recording enabled, and use the AppMap browser extension to start, stop, and upload recordings.
+* Run your application server with AppMap remote recording enabled, and use the AppMap. browser extension to start, stop, and upload recordings.
+* Run the command `appmap record <program>` to record the entire execution of a program.

 When you record AppMaps on the command line (for example, by running RSpec tests), you use the `appmap upload` command to upload them to the AppLand website.
 On the AppLand website, you'll be able to